KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/change-font.md

 ---
-title: How to change the font
+title: How to change fonts
 ---

 ## Goal
-- ⚡ Learn how to **change the font** on your website.
+- ⚡ In this step, we'll learn how to change the font on our website.

 ## `font-family`

-You can change the font of the entire website by changing the `font-family` of the `body`.
+To change the font of the whole website, you can change the `font-family` of the `body` as follows.

 ```css title="For example"
 body {